 NPS NN Requirement of the NPS NN Compliance with the NPS NN Paragraph Number The climate vulnerability assessment has identified that hazards including extreme weather events (such as extreme rainfall, drought, wetter winters and flooding, extreme temperatures and wind) have the potential to impact construction workers, business continuity, materials and equipment and the final structures and road user's safety in the long term.
 However, when considered with the Scheme's resilience and the mitigation measures above, no significant effects are predicted.
 During operation, the main GHG emissions source would be from end-users (traffic).
 Another lesser source of GHG emissions is those associated with the refurbishment (replacement of specific assets) of the Scheme over its operational lifecycle.
 The total regional traffic GHG emissions for the operational lifespan of Part A (2023-2082) is 178 ktCO2e higher (approximately +1.3%) than the 'do minimum' (without Part A) scenario.
 This represents an increase in emissions of 1.5 ktCO2e.
 On this basis the GHG emissions from the operation of Part A is likely to have a minor adverse impact (not significant).
 For Part B the total regional traffic GHG emissions for the operational lifespan of Part B (2023-2082) is 630 ktCO2e higher (approximately +9%) than the 'do minimum' scenario.
 This represents an increase in emissions of 1.5 ktCO2e.
 On this basis the GHG emissions from the operation of Part B is likely to have a minor adverse impact (not significant).
-The impact of the request for changes made at Deadline 4 has been assessed in the following ES Addendums: Earthworks Amendments for Change Request (Document Reference: 6.36) ES Addendum: Stabilisation Works for Change Request (Document Reference: 6.40).
+The impact of the request for changes made at Deadline 4 has been assessed in the following ES Addendums: Earthworks Amendments for Change Request (Document Reference: 6.36) ES Addendum: Stabilisation Works for Change Request (Document Reference: 6.38): and ES Addendum: Southern Access Works for Change Request (Document Reference: 6.40).
 In relation to mitigating and adapting to climate change, these documents do not assess the impacts to result in not change against the original assessment.
-Therefore it is considered that the change request will not affect the compliance of the Scheme with Para 4.36 of the NPS NN.
-Policy conformance of the statement is reliant on the mitigation measures defined in the REAC from each of the following ES Addendums: Earthworks Amendments for Change Request (Document Reference: 6.36) ES Addendum: Stabilisation Works for Change Request (Document Reference: 6.40).
+Therefore it is considered that the change request will not affect the compliance of the Scheme with Para ES Addendums: Earthworks Amendments for Change Request (Document Reference: 6.36) ES Addendum: Stabilisation Works for Change Request (Document Reference: 6.38); and ES Addendum: Southern Access Works for Change Request (Document Reference: 6.40).
 4.38 Adaptation is therefore necessary to deal with the potential impacts of these changes that are already happening.
 New development should be planned to avoid increased vulnerability to the range of impacts arising from climate change.
 When new development is brought forward in areas which are vulnerable, care should be taken to ensure that risks can be managed through suitable adaptation measures, including through the provision of green infrastructure.
-The information required for the conformance of Para 4,38, can be found in response to Para 4.36 of the NPS NN.
 4.40 New national networks infrastructure will be typically long- term investments which will need to remain operational over many decades, in the face of a changing climate.
 Consequently, applicants must consider the impacts of climate change when planning location, design, build and operation.
-Any accompanying environment statement should set out how the proposal will take account of the projected impacts of climate change.
-The information required for the conformance of Para 4,40, can be found in response to Para 4.36 of the NPS NN.
+Any accompanying environment statement The information required for the conformance of Para 4,40, can be found in response to Para 4.36 of the NPS NN.